python/typing/docs/spec/generics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another use for ``Self`` is to annotate attributes.
-One example is where we have a ``LinkedList`` whose elements must be subclasses of the current class.
+One example is where we have a ``LinkedList`` whose elements must be consistent subtypes of the current class.

 ::